johankraft/DevAlertDemoSTM32L475/README.md

 This project demonstrates Percepio DevAlert on the STM32L4 IoT Discovery kit.

-DevAlert is an observability solution providing insight on software issues and security anomalies in remote devices.
-By adding a few "alerts" in your code, like demonstrated in this project, you can capture many issues and anomalies, such as hardware fault exceptions, failed ASSERT checks and stack corruption from buffer overruns.
-DevAlert also lets you create your own alert types, control when they reported and select what information to include.
-For example, you can get core dumps for your debugger, system traces for Tracealyzer and include any other device data of interest.
+DevAlert is an observability solution providing for software anomalies in remote devices.
+By adding a small set of "alerts" at strategic locations in your code, like demonstrated in this project, you can capture many issues and anomalies.
+For example hardware fault exceptions, failed ASSERT checks and stack corruptions from buffer overruns.
+You can create your own alert types, control when they reported and select what information that is included, such as core dumps for your debugger and system traces for Tracealyzer.

-The DevAlert Dashboard lets you overview all reported issues and access the diagnostic data.
+You can overview all reported issues and access the diagnostic data in the DevAlert Dashboard.
+Create an evaluation account at https://devalert.io/auth/signup.

 ![gdb view](https://percepio.com/github_images/DevAlert-Overview.png)